 David makes a solid point of referrals staying at ‘number one’ when it comes to revenue growth.

 Rob (Xero AU) agrees, saying:

 “Do a great job for your existing clients, that is what builds advocacy from within networks as well, then having the confidence to ask for those referrals.
 Going that extra mile and surprising a good client with a great outcome, that’s what gets people talking.”

 Surprisingly, when asked for comments or questions, the UK audience didn’t ask about promoting advisory services, whereas over in Australia it was a hot topic.

-White labelling the FUTRLI platform shows your branding across every page of the application.
-This positions your firm as professional in its reporting and forecasting, etc, but importantly allows you to claim FUTRLI as your own.
+White labelling the Futrli platform shows your branding on every page of the application.
+This positions your firm as professional in its reporting and forecasting, etc, but importantly allows you to claim Futrli as your own.

 Referring back to The Millennial Business Owner-Accounting Firm Survey Special Report, the majority of respondents said they preferred monthly billing, which adds value for your firm.
 The trend is mostly with those 30 and under, as more than half prefer monthly billing and 31% want fixed fees.